|Home||Strategic Review||Business Overview||Sustainability||Governance||Financial Statements||Additional Information|

 The roles of the company’s Chairman and CEO are separate and their responsibilities are clearly deﬁned in the company’s organisational documents and are regulated by law.

-Christopher Clark is Severstal’s Chairman of the Board of Directors.
+Alexey Mordashov is Chairman of the Board of Directors.
 The Board Chairman is elected from among its members by a majority vote.

 The Board Chairman’s role is to:

-Why our Board is the right team to deliver the long-term success of the business?
+Why our Board is the right team to deliver long-term success to the business?

-The Severstal Board, which comprises ten members, has a majority of Independent Non-Executive Directors, whose role is to properly challenge the management team.
-Their ability to act as a check and balance is underlined by the high calibre nature and broad experience of our Non-Executive Directors.
+The Severstal Board, which comprises ten members, has half being Independent Non-Executive Directors, whose role is to challenge the management team.
+Their ability to act as a check and balance is underlined by the high calibre and broad experience of our Independent Non-Executive Directors.

-What have we done in 2013 to set best corporate governance standards?
+What have we done in 2015 to communicate with our shareholders?

-What is the process for appointing new people to the Board?
+What is the process for appointing new Directors to the Board?

 Each member of the company’s Board must be an individual.